rafi075/csugw/documentation/workflow\updating/codechanges.md

 cd csugw/communication/experimentOne/
 python3.exe osu-server.py
 ```

+# Data Flow
+> This section covers core elements of how this software works. **I recommend that you understand the data flow of the project in order to fully understand how the hooks work and when they are called.**

 ## [:page_facing_up: Test Server](../../communication/example/test-server.py)
 > These test files demonstrate how you should use this software with an experiment in mind.